Baptist Joint Committee for Religious Liberty: Religious headscarf in the workplace

-Advocacy and Education
+Advocacy and education

-The BJC led a coalition of Christian organizations to create a way for Christians to take a stand against Christian Nationalism and call out the threat it poses both to their faith and to democracy.
+The BJC led a coalition of Christian organizations to create a way for Christians to take a stand against Christian nationalism and call out the threat it poses both to their faith and to democracy.
 On July 29, 2019, they launched ChristiansAgainstChristianNationalism.org, a grassroots movement standing against the political ideology of Christian nationalism.
+In 2022, the BJC together with the Freedom From Religion Foundation published a joint report on the role of Christian nationalism in the January 6, 2021 Capitol attack entitled "Christian nationalism and the January 6, 2021 Insurrection".

 To promote its positions, the BJC publishes a wide array of materials relating to church-state separation, including significant coalition statements.

 One of the most effective educating tools in recent years was "Religion in the Public Schools: A Joint Statement of Current Law."
-The BJC was a member of the document's drafting committee along with several leading organizations spanning the political spectrum—from the National Association of Evangelicals and the Christian Legal Society to the American Civil Liberties Union and the National Council of Churches.
+The BJC was a member of the document's drafting committee along with several leading organizations spanning the political spectrum – from the National Association of Evangelicals and the Christian Legal Society to the American Civil Liberties Union and the National Council of Churches.
 The document served as a resource for parents, students, teachers, and administrators throughout the United States and was later condensed and mailed to schools across the country by President Bill Clinton because of its accuracy and reliability.

-Membership

-As a non-profit 501(c)(3) education and advocacy organization, the BJC is supported by the following organizations: